mobile rating

 Habitat – Rainforest

-Summing up, the combination of amazing scenery in the different zones, excellent acclimatization profile, and a peaceful climbing experience make the Northern Circuit Route the perfect choice to conquer Kilimanjaro.
+Summing up, the combination of amazing scenery in the different zones, excellent acclimatisation profile, and a peaceful climbing experience makes the Northern Circuit Route the perfect choice to conquer Kilimanjaro.

-We at African Scenic Safaris utilize the full potential of the Northern Circuit Route with tailor-made Kilimanjaro Climbing Packages that increase your chances of reaching Uhuru Peak.
+We at African Scenic Safaris utilise the full potential of the Northern Circuit Route with tailor-made Kilimanjaro Climbing Packages that increase your chances of reaching Uhuru Peak.

 If you want to add a little adventure to the end of your Kilimanjaro climb, we recommend going on a Tanzania safari – you won’t find a better African safari!